Community resources

 Experts to follow

-We are inspired by activists in the in academia, journalism, the nonprofit sector, and beyond who are advocating for change.
+We are inspired by activists in academia, journalism, the nonprofit sector, and beyond who are advocating for change.
 Here are a few of the leaders we’re following.
 Let us know below who you’re following for inspiration.

 Shalanda H. Baker